Find more staff

 About me

 Mr. Isaac Amanquarnor is a Senior Lecturer in Occupational Therapy at the University of the West of England (UWE).
-His academic and scholarly work is dedicated to addressing health inequalities and social injustices through critical and socially transformative occupational science and therapy.
+His academic and scholarly work is centred on advancing community health through critical and socially transformative approaches within occupational science and occupational therapy.

-Outside of his teaching and scholarship, he is committed to contributing to the global occupational science and therapy community.
-He has had the privilege of serving on the Executive Board of the International Society for Occupational Science, where he worked to help shape the discipline's direction on a global scale.
-In his home country Ghana, He serves as an examiner for the Allied Health Professions Council.
-Additionally, he is actively involved with the Occupational Therapy Association of Ghana (OTAG), where he co-chair the Scientific Conference Committee and lead a research Grant subcommittee.
+Beyond his teaching and scholarship, Mr. Amanquarnor is committed to contributing to the global occupational science and occupational therapy community.
+He has served on the Executive Board of the International Society for Occupational Science, where he contributed to shaping the development and direction of the discipline internationally.
+In his home country, Ghana, he serves as an examiner for the Allied Health Professions Council.
+Additionally, he is actively involved with the Occupational Therapy Association of Ghana (OTAG), where he co-chairs the Scientific Conference Committee and leads the Research Grant Subcommittee.

 Area of expertise

-I have expertise in designing and delivering curricula that emphasize community-based and population health approaches.
-My work aim to equip Health students with the skills and perspectives needed to address health inequalities, advocate for social justice, and effectively serve marginalized populations.
+I have expertise in designing and delivering curricula that foreground community-based and population health approaches within health professions education.
+My work focuses on preparing health students to recognise and respond to the social and structural determinants of health, equipping them with the skills and perspectives required to address health and social inequalities, advocate for social justice, and work effectively with marginalised and underserved populations.

 Publications